 The next two entries won't harm your health, but they are eyesores.
 The first is the common lawn and garden weed, crabgrass, whose very name suggests how tenacious a foe it is!
-For information on crabgrass, please see the following resource:
+For information on killing crabgrass, please see the following resources:

 The aforementioned Japanese knotweed may be the most widely detested plant that nobody has ever heard of!
 Japanese knotweed typically takes over areas of a property where the soil has been disturbed.
 This perennial weed forms dense stands of bamboo-like canes.
 So what's the problem?
 The problem is, when cold weather comes and the plants die, the dead canes remain left behind.
 In fact, it can take years for them to break down, thus creating an unsightly and unmanageable mess on your landscape.
 For information on Japanese knotweed, please see the following resource: